itw-creative-works/web-manager/README.md

 Lets go over some example usage of the library.

 ### Kitchen Sink Config example
 By default, all of the libraries are enabled.
 But you can simply set `enabled` to `false` to disable any of them.
-No configuration is required with the exception of Firebase, you must supply the information provided by Firebase for your project for this library to work.
+Most of these libraries work without configuration but for some, such as Firebase, Tawk, and Sentry, you must supply the relevant IDs and API keys.

 ```
 var config =
   {
     libraries: {
-      firebase_app: {
+      firebase_app: { // Config is required if enabled
         enabled: true,
         config: {
           apiKey: '123456',